 Join the lab

-We are currently recruiting research assistants and undergraduate students to join our lab.
+We are currently (Fall, 2021) recruiting postdocs, graduate students, research assistants, and undergraduate students to join our lab.
 Please contact Dr. Per Sederberg via email (firstname.lastname@example.org) if you are interested.